axzilla/deeploy/README.md

 Modern Deployment.
 Terminal First.

-Deploy with an elegant TUI.
+Deploy with a sleek TUI.
 For developers who live in the terminal.

 ## Features